 Potential business and organisational impact

-At the moment the Trilogue Negotiations are an informal construct.
+At the moment, the Trilogue Negotiations are an informal construct.
 The same is true to any support processes that surround them – including creation, presentation and updating of Trilogue Tables.
 The introduction of this solution will have a big impact on the way the Trilogue Tables content is initiated, managed, analysed and exchanged between EP colleagues and with the Council.
-It is thus crucial that the change introduced by this project is carefully managed by the business in close collaboration with DG ITEC.
+It is crucial that the changes introduced by this project are carefully managed by the business in close collaboration with DG ITEC.

-While the initial design of a custom Trilogue Table editor would attempt to replicate the existing flexibility, there will be limits and edge cases not initially covered.
+While the initial design of a custom Trilogue Table editor would attempt to replicate the existing flexibility, there will be limits and edge cases will not be initially covered.
 These cases must be managed with the Business Owners of the process in an appropriate manner and may require to create a dedicated body to tackle them.

 Additionally, this scenario will produce more data related to the process of drafting, updating and exchanging Trilogue Tables content.
-That data, while initially not used to a full extent, would present an opportunity to create added value for process assessment and improvement.
+Those data, while initially not used to a full extent, would present an opportunity to create added value for process assessment and improvement.

 Potential technological impact